MouradGridach/mouradgridach.github.io/_pages/cv.md

 Program Committee and Reviewer Member of Conferences
 ======
+* Reviwer for BMC Bioinformatics Journal - 2019.
-* 56th Annual Meeting of the Association for Computational Linguistics (ACL), Melbourne, Australia, 15-20 July 2018.
+* Reviewer at ACL, Melbourne, Australia, 15-20 July 2018.
 * Advisory Board at WiNLP (Widening Natural Language Processing).

 Awards
 ======
 * Titan Xp GPU from NVidia, October, 2017.
-* Travel Grant.
-Black in AI Workshop co-located with NIPS, Long Beach, USA, December 2017.
 * Travel Grant.
 Self-Organizing Conference on Machine Learning (SOCML), Sunnyvale, CA, USA, November 2017.
 * EMNLP 2017 Grant which hold in Copenhagen, Denmark.
 I will be a student volunteer during the conference.
 * Travel Grant.
 WiNLP workshop 2017 in the co-allocation with Association of Computational Linguistics (ACL), Vancouver, Canada, 30 July to 4 August 2017.